-The Lion Monument (Löwendenkmal) was inaugurated on 10 August 1821, 29 years after the attack on the Tuilerien in 1792.
-One of the few surviving guardsmen was Carl Pfyffer von Altishofen, an officer in the Swiss Guard Regiment of King Louis XVI.
-On 10 August 1792 he was in Switzerland, otherwise, he had shared the fate of the approximately 850 guardsmen killed, most died on that day, the survivors were executed on 3 September.
+The Lion Monument (Löwendenkmal) was inaugurated on 10 August 1821, 29 years after the attack on the Tuileries in 1792.
+One of the few surviving Swiss guardsmen was Carl Pfyffer von Altishofen, an officer in the Swiss Guard Regiment of King Louis XVI (1754-1793).

-He was the initiator of the monument.
+Carl Pfyffer was the initiator of the monument.
 During the French occupation, the memorial was politically impossible.
-Only 1815, and supported by the conservative mood during the restoration, he was able to realize his plan to commemorate his colleagues.
+In 1815, supported by the restoration’s conservative mood, he realised his plan to commemorate his colleagues.

 The dying lion is pierced with a broken spear.
-His leg rests on a shield with the Fleur-de-Lis of the French royal family.
-Another shield bears the coat of arms of Switzerland.
+His leg rests on a shield with the Fleur-de-Lys of the French royal family.
+Another shield bears the coat-of-arms of Switzerland.
 The inscription under the lion contains the names of the officers and the number of victims and survivors.

-The inauguration on 10 August 1821 was a festival of the ancien régime.
-The ambassadors or representatives of royal houses of aristocratic Europe were present.
-For the liberal and progressive circles who demanded equal rights for all citizens, it was a reactionary demonstration and a glorification of the conservative ruling class of Lucerne.
-Today the monument is an attraction for the whole world and tourists from all classes.
-(Source: B. Schumacher, Kleine Geschichte der Stadt Luzern, Baden, 2015; www.loewendenkmal21.ch).
+The inauguration on 10 August 1821 was a festival of the Ancien Régime.
+The ambassadors or representatives of royal houses and aristocratic Europe were present.
+Today, the monument attracts tourists from all classes.